 To me, this Lebanese-style lamb dish is comfort food.
 Unlike Western-style comfort food - which usually contains a lot of butter and cream – this is lighter and healthier food.

 I find the aromas and taste of the spices used in Middle Eastern food irresistible - so warm and inviting.
-And with such seductive spices, it’s easy to cook food low in calories.
+And with such seductive spices, it’s easy to cook food full of flavour.

 There is no denying that the lamb meat has quite a high fat content – I use lean lamb mince for this recipe.
 A good way to reduce the calories of any meal is to up the intake of the vegetables served.

 This makes for a relaxed meal where everyone adds as many things as they want to their own pitta bread.
 For the lettuce, choose watercress and/or rocket leaves – both are properly peppery but the most nutritious one is the watercress, a nutritional goldmine (see Nutritional Information).